 Back betting.
 Look, what’s cool in Baccarat isn’t cool in Blackjack so I can’t really explain why casinos in Macau allow the player with the higher wager to control the hand, even when he is back betting.
 In Baccarat of course, it’s no bother because the person who “plays the hand” only turns the card over and has no impact on the result of the game whatsoever.
 Unfortunately it’s not the same for Blackjack, which is something that casino operators should know.

 So picture this.
 You’re on a good run, you’ve got $500 down on the table, when some Baccarat whale saunters over at the last minute and drops $2000 behind you.
 You’re dealt a 10-6 versus a 10 and instead of surrendering like you tell him to, he smirks to his friends, takes a card and then busts your hand.
-If you think that’s crazy and would never happen, that’d only be because you’ve never played Blackjack in Macau!
+If you think that’s crazy and would never happen, that’s only because you’ve never played Blackjack in Macau!